cloudmesh-community/book/chapters/class/516/overview.md

 We recommend that you know one programming language using object oriented programming.
-Although most activities are done in Python, this programming language does not have to be pythin as it can easily be learned throughout the semester.
+Although most activities are done in Python, this programming language does not have to be Python as it can easily be learned throughout the semester.
 No background in cloud computing is needed.